Ugandan medics now tackling Ebola say they lack supplies

 Uganda has faced multiple Ebola outbreaks and is a regional leader in battling Ebola, even if this part of the country has never experienced an outbreak.
 Some Ugandan physicians were deployed to the West African outbreak of 2013-2016, the deadliest in history.

 Health workers in this outbreak now have the benefit of an experimental but effective Ebola vaccine that is being widely used, with more than 130,000 doses distributed.
-Uganda has vaccinated nearly 4,700 health workers, with more vaccinations set to begin on Saturday.
+Uganda has vaccinated nearly 4,700 health workers, with more vaccinations beginning on Saturday.

 Still, corruption is rampant, and many local people are scornful of government officials seen as out of touch.